- Public Safety

 City Council Meetings:

 Meetings are open to the public for in-person meetings and are live-streamed on the city's Facebook page.
 Check back for future City Council Meetings and other City of Kingsburg public meeting announcements or contact City Clerk Abigail Palsgaard at email@example.com or 559-897-5821 for more information.

-The Senior Center has been closed due to the pandemic.
-This includes all activities and our congregate meal program.
-The City has partnered with community groups and state and federal agencies for funding a free lunch to our seniors via a new delivery program.
-If you or someone you know is a Kingsburg resident 65 years old or above and want to participate in the Senior Center’s home delivery lunch program, please contact the Senior Center at 559-897-3013 Monday-Friday from 8:00AM-11:00AM.
+The Senior Center has reopened for in-person lunches.
+If you or someone you know is a Kingsburg resident 65 years old or above and want to participate in the Senior Center’s home delivery lunch program, please contact the Senior Center at 559-897-3013 Monday-Friday from 8:00AM-11:00AM to determine eligibility.

 Kingsburg Community Assistance Program & Services (KCAPS) is also a great resource for those in need.

 Remember to check on your neighbors most in need and consider donating food or money to KCAPS.
 KCAPS can be reached directly at 559-897-7961.